duarohan/ZipFinder/README.md

 8. Installed Angular to the project to develop the frontEnd screen.

-##Instructions to Run
+#Instructions to Run

 1. Git pull
-2. npm install
+2. NPM install on root and on the /view folder
-3. ng build on the view folder
+3. Ng build on the /view folder
-4. hit nodemon, start using APIs on localhost:3000
+4. Hit nodemon on root, start using APIs on localhost:3000
-5. ng serve, to lauch the application on localhost:4200
+5. Hit ng serve on /view, to lauch the application
+6. Navigate to localhost:4200